mulesoft-assets/template-sfdc2db-account-bidirectional-sync/README.md

 ## Template overview <a name="templateoverview"/>

-Let's say we want to keep Salesforce instance *A* synchronized with Database instance *B*.
+Let's say we want to keep Salesforce instance synchronized with Database instance.
 Then, the integration behavior can be summarized just with the following steps:

-1. Ask Salesforce *A*:
+1. Ask Salesforce:
 > *Which changes have there been since the last time I got in touch with you?*

-2. For each of the updates fetched in the previous step (1.), ask Database *B*:
+2. For each of the updates fetched in the previous step (1.), ask Database:
-> *Does the update received from A should be applied?*
+> *Does the update received from Salesforce should be applied?*

-3. If Database answer for the previous question (2.) is *Yes*, then *upsert* (create or update depending each particular case) B with the belonging change
+3. If Database answer for the previous question (2.) is *Yes*, then *upsert* (create or update depending each particular case) Database with the belonging change

-4. Repeat previous steps (1. to 3.) the other way around (using *B* as source instance and *A* as the target one)
+4. Repeat previous steps (1. to 3.) the other way around (using Database as source instance and Salesforce as the target one)

  Repeat *ad infinitum*:

-5. Ask Salesforce *A*:
+5. Ask Salesforce:
 > *Which changes have there been since the question I've made in the step 1.?*

 And so on...